 If you find any security vulnerability, please report it to email@example.com.
 If you are not in our bounty program, we would love to invite you to join our program on HackerOne.
 Financial bounty will be awarded if the report is confirmed, non-obvious, and novel.

 We participate in white-hat hacker events and run a bug bounty program on HackerOne.
 For new features, we also periodically run promotions with extra support and awards.

-Magic's SOC2 readiness has been thoroughly audited by A-LIGN and is SOC 2 Type 1 compliant (SOC 2 Type 2 in progress).
+Magic's SOC2 readiness has been thoroughly audited by A-LIGN and is SOC 2 Type 2 compliant.
 All the policies, controls, and procedures are regularly reviewed and implemented at Magic.
 Additionally, SOC2 focused security audits are performed by the NCC Group.